-Boxer & Gerson Partners Bert Arnold and Maria Sager headed south to Stanford University last week to discuss workers’ compensation with a group of shop stewards from Local 2007 of the Service Employees International Union.
+Boxer & Gerson Partners Bert Arnold and Maria Grasso headed south to Stanford University last week to discuss workers’ compensation with a group of shop stewards from Local 2007 of the Service Employees International Union.
 The union represents university employees in food services, landscaping, maintenance, custodial services, carpentry and many other jobs.

 Shop stewards serve as the leaders of individual worker groups who frequently attend advanced training and educational sessions regarding union activities, rights and responsibilities.

 Arnold and Sager teamed up, as is often the case with such visits, to present an overview of worker’s compensation and then more specific information on disability and permanent disability.
 Stewards take what they have learned back to the workplace to serve as resources for union rank-and-file.

 “After the presentation, we were invited back to make another presentation to regular members of Local 2007,” said Sager.
 “There is a whole world of procedures and protocols to follow when filing a workers’ compensation claim, and the more workers know, the better chance they will have of a successful claim if they are unfortunate enough to suffer an injury in the workplace.
 We’re always happy to make presentations that will serve that purpose.”